 He is currently founding Editor-in-Chief for Data Science in Science and an Associate Editor for the Journal of Econometrics and Statistica Sinica, as well as a former Associate Editor for the Journal of the American Statistical Association-Theory & Methods, The American Statistician, and Biometrics.
 He is an elected Officer for the Business and Economic Statistics Section of the American Statistical Association, a member of the Institute of Mathematical Statistics, the International Biometric Society, the International Society for Bayesian Analysis, the Association for Computing Machinery, the Society for Industrial and Applied Mathematics, and the American Geophysical Union.
 He is coauthor of Statistics and Data Analysis for Financial Engineering, and MOOC instructor for Introduction to Time Series Analysis.

 He is lead PI and Director of the NSF funded PRISM Institute for Trans-domain Systemic Risk, lead PI and co-Director of the NSF funded TRIPODS Greater Data Science Cooperative Institute (GDSC), co-PI of the NSF funded Atomic-Level Structural Dynamics in Catalysts Institute, co-PI of a USAID funded Feed-the-Future team, an Executive Committee Member for the Cornell Center for Data Science for Enterprise & Society, and a Visiting Scholar at the Institute for Mathematics and its Applications.
-He is also a strong supporter of the National Institute of Statistical Sciences and its mission.
+He is also Deputy Director of the National Institute of Statistical Sciences.

 Research Theory & Methods: Changepoints, High Dimensional Time Series, Functional Data, Dependence Measures, Varying Parameters, Anomaly Detection, Constrained Estimation, State-Space Models, Geostatistics, Stochastic Volatility, Networks & Graphs, Domain Adaptation.